 Unfortunately, the Horizon system has not been designed to automatically provide these vouchers and it does not appear that Post Office counter staffs are trained to ensure they retain them.
-It has not been possible, therefore, to reconcile the Horizon branch records to the actual transaction undertaken over the counter in the branch.
+It has not been possible, therefore, to reconcile the Horizon branch records to the actual transaction undertaken over the counter in the branch. ~~It was not a requirement for Horizon to produce such vouchers and in fact there were specific requirements from POL regarding transaction times that preclude printing such records.
+My experience as a user of Retail systems (such as supermarkets) is that such vouchers are not normally generated there either.~~

-2.3 Problems of data entry at sub post office.
+2.5 Problems of data entry at sub post office.

-2.3.1 Incorrectly calibrated touch screen
+2.5.1 Incorrectly calibrated touch screen